ProCode-Software/proicons/site/src/docs/api-reference/javascript-api.md

 * **Type:** string[]
 - **Tree-shakable:** Yes

-List of all icons in Friendly Case
+List of all icon names in Friendly Case

 ## Classes